 In the 15th century Jajce becomes a royal city where the last Bosnian king Stjepan Tomasevic was crowned.
 At the beginning of the 16th century the Ottomans conquered Jajce.
 And at the end of the 19th century, the Austro-Hungarian government establishes its rule and builds the largest hydroelectric power station in this part of Europe.
 The Pliva River runs through the town and flows into Vrbas River.
 The Pliva waterfall is right in the centre of town and indeed Jajce’s most important attraction, not to forget the Jajce Fort the Esma Sultanija Mosque and St. Mary’s Church.

 Only 5 kms from Jajce there are the Great and Small Pliva Lakes, between which there are watermills that are called Mlincici locally.
 Around the watermills are inviting landscaped gardens.

 Another beautiful etno village just about 35 kms before Bihac.
 A little off the road, this ethnic village takes you back in time the way folks lived their lives.
 Sprawling landscapes and traditional hospitality will motivate travelers to spend a night in one of their rugged cottages.
 If short of time, a traditional kahva is surely a welcome.

 The town of Bihac was first mentioned in 1260 in a document of Bela IV.
 But, it is assumed that Bihac emerged much earlier.
-In the inner core of the city there exists several objects which belong to the historic heritage of Bihac.
+In the inner core of the city there exist several objects which belong to the historic heritage of Bihac.
 A walk in the old town shows the 19th century Antun Church; the Turbe; the Kapetan Tower and of course the Fethiye Mosque built in Gothic style which was earlier a church!
 A few kms from Bihac was our historic hotel Kostelski Buk, on the banks of River Una with a waterfall of its own.